riotu-lab/ROSNavBench/README.md

       ```

 2. **Accessing Results**:
-   - Once the execution of the test goals is complete, the generated files will be automatically saved to the `results` folder within the ``ROSNavBench`` directory.
+   - Once the execution of all the tests is complete, the generated files will be automatically saved to the specified results folder.
-   - You can find the results in the `share` directory of the ``ROSNavBench`` package.
+   - You can find the raw results in the `share` directory of the ``ROSNavBench`` package.

-> **Note**: The configuration file should be placed within the `ROSNavBench/config` directory. more information about the configuration check [here](docs/Trajectories.md).
+> **Note**: More information about the configuration check [here](docs/Trajectories.md).

-By following these steps, you'll be able to execute the benchmarking test with the `defualt configuration settings`. also, gather results and access them for analysis and reporting.
+By following these steps, you'll be able to execute the benchmarking test.

 ## Launching a custom Example

 To test with your custom robots, for example husky robot, follow these steps:

-1. **Install Husky**
+1. **Specify the robot**
-   - Follow the instructions inside the documentation to install husky robot. check [here](docs/husky_setup.md)
+   - Follow the instructions inside the documentation to specfiy a robot. check [here](docs/change_robot.md)

 2. **Update your World**
     - To add a new world for ROSNavBench, follow the instructions [here](docs/add_new_world.md)